ksw2000/Operating-Systems-NCHU/Notes/Chapter 12 IO systems.md

 + PCIe (Peripheral Component Interconnect Express): Common PC System bus
 + I/O bus: connects relative slow devices such as the keyboard, serial port, and USB ports
++ daisy chain: When device A has a cable that plugs into device B, and device B has a cable that plugs into device C, and device C plugs into a port on the computer, this arrangement is called a daisy chain.

 ### Controller